 Do I need planning permission for my self build or renovation?

-Most building works – including self builds, renovations and sizeable extensions – require planning permission.
-Minor external changes to a property and internal alterations will be exempt, and numerous projects, including some extensions, loft conversions and outbuildings, can be carried out under what’s known as permitted development (PD).
-Therefore, you can safely assume that you’ll need to obtain full planning approval to create your dream home from scratch.
+It's true that most, but not all, major building works require planning permission, including self builds, some renovations and sizeable extensions.
+Minor external changes to a property and internal alterations are usually exempt, and numerous projects, including some single- and double-storey extensions, loft conversions and the erection of outbuildings, can be carried out under what’s known as permitted development (PD).
+But if you're building a property from scratch, you can safely assume that you’ll need to obtain full planning approval to create your dream home.

 If you've already found the perfect plot, the first thing to consider is whether the principle to build a new dwelling on this site has already been founded.
 “If you’re going down the route of buying a plot that already has outline planning permission to develop a new house, the principle to build has been established,” says Carl Huntley, managing director of Base Architecture + Design.
 “The key thing to do then is to get hold of the planning application documentation and the approval so you can understand what the conditions surrounding the build are.”